 Warning: Keep out of reach of children.
 Only burns in fire proof containers, and never walk away from lit or smoldering smudge.
 Put out with water or in dirt.

-All photographs and artwork copyright Peg & Gwen Gyldenege.
+All photographs and artwork copyright Peg & Gwen Gyldenege, unless otherwise noted.
 All rights reserved.
 Please do not use without permission.